 I have used pegboard, hanging tool-o-dexes, tool chests and more to help organize my workspace.
 Pegs fall out, hanging tool-o-dexes cost too much for their value, and tool chests attract clutter.
 Commercial systems never seem to be worth the bang for the buck (nor are they as much fun to install as designing your own tool holder).

 This Week in the Shop we build small cabinet.
 Cabinet making epitomizes fine woodworking, as it rewards accuracy, consistency, and attention to detail.
 Cabinets can be found in the workshop, in the kitchen, as furniture, as built-ins.
-This cabinet build relies on the table saw and the router and showcases the versatility of shellac as a finish.
+Great cabinets add value to the home and definitely have the wow factor.

 Every woodshop, makerspace or garage could use more storage.
 If you have an unfinished wall in a shed, garage or basement, this project is for you!
 This Week in the Shop we build open shelving using simple brackets made from 2x10s with a table saw, power drill/driver and miter saw.
 This project easy to build, cheap to build and useful.
 Check out the build video!

 A number of safety posters for a variety of woodworking tools.
 Continue reading This Week in the Shop: Safety Posters

 Catch a sneak peek at a future Home #Makerspace project & a new Woodworking Class at Nova Labs this week!

 Sooner or later during a Maker project, you have to stick it together.
 You need glue.
 Better yet, you need the right glue.
-Some glues are formulated to work best porous materials… Continue reading

 This week I designed and built a quick bike rack to store my young children’s custom bikes from two 2×6’s.
 You can check out the two bikes in the DIY Bike Build.